Create a USB Recovery is Possible from Windows

 How to create a RIP Linux Bootable USB

-To create a RIP Linux Bootable USB flash drive,
+To create a RIP Linux Bootable USB flash drive:

-1. Download and launch YUMI
+1. Download and launch YUMI USB Boot Software

-2. Step 1: Select your flash drive from the drop list.
+2. (Step 1) Select your flash drive from the drop list.

-Step 2: Then choose RIP Linux (Recovery Distro) from the list.
+(Step 2) Choose RIP Linux (Recovery Distro) from the list.

 USB Bootable RIP Linux using YUMI